MicrosoftDocs/data-api-builder-docs/data-api-builder/local-authentication.md

 ---
 title: Local authentication
-description: This document contains details about local authentication in Data API builder.
+description: Test authentication and authorization locally for Data API builder using a simulated request with specified roles and/or claims.
-author: anagha-todalbagi
+author: seesharprun
-ms.author: atodalbagi
+ms.author: sidandrews
+ms.reviewer: jerrynixon
 ms.service: data-api-builder
-ms.topic: local-authentication
+ms.topic: concept-article
-ms.date: 04/06/2023
+ms.date: 03/28/2024
+# Customer Intent: As a developer, I want to test authentication locally, so that I don't have to rely on authentication "just working" when published.
 ---

 # Local Authentication

 When developing a solution using Data API builder locally, or when running Data API builder on-premises, you need to test the configured authentication and authorization options by simulating a request with a specific role or claim.

-To simulate an authenticated request without configuring an authentication provider (like Azure AD, for example), you can utilize either the `Simulator` or `StaticWebApps` authentication providers:
+To simulate an authenticated request without configuring an authentication provider (like Microsoft Entra ID, for example), you can utilize either the `Simulator` or `StaticWebApps` authentication providers:

 ## Use the `Simulator` provider